 In order to be a good leader, you need to make sure that every member of your team feels included, valued, and incentivized to do their best work.

 To achieve this, you need to create a sense of community among your employees.

 Many businesses end up failing because of a hostile or even uncomfortable work environment.
 Nobody wants to dread coming to work each day, and if your employees don’t enjoy being there, they will find other avenues.
-This leaves your business without a workforce, resulting in failure.
+Lack of employee motivation is a common reason why businesses fail.
+This can leave your business without a workforce, resulting in failure.

 No matter what type of business you’re running, every market is bound to change from time to time as people and competition change.
 If you’re stuck on the idea of running your business in the exact same way as you have for the past few decades, your business will get left behind as times change.

 It’s important to never get too stuck in your ways.
 If you feel the market changing, you need to do everything you can to change with it.
 Engage in business collaboration, pay attention to how your customer base responds to things.
 Never stagnate.

 Lastly, not understanding the true value of your business condemns your business to failure.
 Take the time to understand your business value proposition and act accordingly.

 As a good rule of thumb, it’s always better to underpromise and overdeliver than to do just the opposite.
 Leave customers and clients pleasantly surprised instead of underwhelmed and disappointed to keep your business in that successful 30%.

 Key Takeaways & Action Items for New Business Owners

 In conclusion, starting a new business is a risk.
 Don’t let a common business mistake be your downfall.
 Incorporate these key practices into your business strategy to maximize your chances of success: